AztecProtocol/aztec-packages/boxes/contract-only/README.md

 This box is a one-stop-shop for Aztec with the %%contract_name%% example contract.
 You can use it as a boilerplate to start developing your own Aztec app in seconds!

+## How to start

+The script copied one of the example contracts and put it into a one-size-fits-all "box".
+With it, you can run commands such as:

+- `yarn test` -> Runs the built-in tests
+- `yarn compile` -> Compiles your contract so it can be deployed
+- `yarn codegen` -> Generates a handy TS interface file with all your contract's methods so they're easy to interact with
+- `yarn clean` -> Removes artifacts and other things you may not want to have lying around
+- `yarn formatting` -> Formats your code with prettier
+-

 ## Testing

 Contract-only boxes give you basic test functionality through `jest`, and check for existence and correct working of the sandbox.